 Of all of a lens's characteristics, most of us care most about what we refer to as sharpness, a combination of contrast and resolution.
 In that regard, this lens rocks.

 Over most of the full-frame imaging circle, this lens is very sharp wide open and impressively razor-sharp by f/2.8.
 Extreme full-frame f/1.8 corners have good sharpness, especially for a 20mm lens, and gradually improve through f/5.6.

 Below you will find sets of 100% resolution center of the frame crops captured in uncompressed RAW format using a Sony a7R III (trees and grasses) and a Sony a7R IV (brick wall).
 The images were processed in Capture One using the Natural Clarity method with the sharpening amount set to only "30" on a 0-1000 scale.
-Note that even modestly-high sharpness settings are destructive to image details and hide the true characteristics of a lens.
+Note that images from most cameras require some level of sharpening but too-high sharpness settings are destructive to image details and hide the deficiencies of a lens.